 Courses numbered 500 and above are graduate level courses.
 Graduate courses are both more advanced and complex in academic content and more rigorous than undergraduate courses.
-In some cases, a graduate levl course may be cross-listed with an undergraduate course.
+In some cases, a graduate level course may be cross-listed with an undergraduate course.
 In such cases, graduate-level course expectations will exceed the expectations of the academic content of the undergraduate-level course with which the graduate course is cross-listed.
 Course expectations may be differentiated through assessment measures such as exams, written assignments, computational exercises, etc. Or graduate-level course expectations may include more advanced learning through additional and/or more sophisticated reading assignments, research projects, course facilitation or experiential activities, and so forth.
 Grading standards for graduate-level work will also be more rigorous.

 The University of Mary Washington offers graduate business courses in accounting (ACCT), business administration (MBUS), and management information systems (MMIS).